acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > A horrible chuckle.

  *Calmul* eventually realizes that he has the ability to build one!
 He nearly disappears into a fog of animated tools and constructs, and we can see him grasping nearby objects as the object manifests.
-It’s a metal, folding contraption thing that expands and contracts in strange directions and has lots of gears on it.
+The finished product is a metal, folding contraption thing that expands and contracts in strange directions and has lots of gears on it.

 We drink our potions and shrink, watching puddles of reddish-pinkish-brown slime drain away into *Calmul's* metal box.
 We are now 6" high, and the air is strangely thick. *Benjamin* and *Wulrif* work together to track *Droki*, but the tunnels are long and confusing.
 After 8 hours of progress, *Benjamin* loses the trail and takes a guess as to which way we should travel. *Geral* gives *Benjamin* some Inspiration and he eventually recovers the track.
 We start to feel tingly after a long time of traveling.
 Then, we find ourselves in a larger area and start to see rocks orbit us.
-We realize that we are growing in size.
-We quickly get *Calmul* to open the Box of Holding so we can gain our original forms with our original mass.
+We realize that we are growing in size, and quickly get *Calmul* to open the Box of Holding so we can gain our original forms with our original mass.

 We feel a bit out of sorts, funny tastes and twinges throughout our bodies.
 We are in a large cavern with a series of stepped pyramids, the Monolith on the central, highest mound.
 We see a bunch of Drow and Driders and, looking expectantly at us, *Mistress Ilvarra*.